regl-project/regl/API.md

 # REGL API

 ## Initialization
-There are four ways to initialize `regl`:

 ##### As a fullscreen canvas
-By default calling `module.exports` on the `regl` package creates a full screen canvas element and new WebGLRenderingContext.
+By default calling `module.exports` on the `regl` package creates a full screen canvas element and WebGLRenderingContext.

 ```javascript
 var regl = require('regl')([options])